dfinity/motoko/design/StableMemory.md

 clearly doesn't scale to large amounts of stable data as there may not be enough cycles to perform (de)serialization.

-To avoid this upgrade hazard, some Rust canisters with low-level API access, and large stable memory footprints, arrange to store their persistent data in stable memory at all times, using either a custom binary encoding or a mixture of candid and raw binary.
+To avoid this upgrade hazard, some canisters with low-level API access, and large stable memory footprints, arrange to store their persistent data in stable memory at all times, using either a custom binary encoding or a mixture of candid and raw binary.